alibabacloud-automation/terraform-alicloud-security-group/examples/complete/README.md

-# Complete Security Group example
+# Complete

-Configuration in this directory creates set of Security Group and Security Group Rules resources in various combinations.
+Configuration in this directory creates set of Security Group and Security Group Rules resources.

-Data sources are used to discover existing VPC resources (VPC and default security group).

 ## Usage